phalcon-orphanage/docs/en/installation.md

 ### Software

-> You should always try and use the latest version of Phalcon and PHP as both address bugs, security enhancements as well as performance.
+> **NOTE**: You should always try and use the latest version of Phalcon and PHP as both address bugs, security enhancements as well as performance.
 {: .alert .alert-danger }

 Along with PHP 7.2 or greater, depending on your application needs and the Phalcon components you need, you might need to install the following extensions: